jmcmichael/babble/docs/design.rst

 members it can cope with.
 The messaging routines required to gossip and create the hashgraph are very simple compared to other BFT algorithms.
-The hashgraph itself, however, is not ideal for representing the ordered list of transactions because it is a two-demensional object which doesnt explicitily express a linear order of the items it contains.
+The hashgraph itself, however, is not ideal for representing the ordered list of transactions because it is a two-dimensional object which doesn't explicitly express a linear order of the items it contains.
 Hence, we developed a method to map the hashgraph onto a blockchain.